patternfly/patternfly-elements/README.md

 The result of these principles is that you can plug one set of components into a wide variety of applications; bringing UX consistency and developer familiarity to any web project.

-A Yeoman generator is included for creating web components that meet these goals.
+A generator is included for creating web components that meet these goals.

 ## Quick start
 ```
 git clone git@github.com:patternfly/patternfly-elements.git
 cd patternfly-elements
-npm install # this will take a while due to lerna bootstrap
+npm ci # install dependencies.
-npm run dev -- --storybook --docs # This will build and spin up a local server with storybook preview and documentation
+npm run dev # spin up a local dev server
 ```

 ### Additional dependencies